 This module is a comprehensive overview of what is needed to develop an effective fundraising strategy.
 It explores the concept of charitable purpose and fundraising activities.
 It provides an analysis of the state of fundraising in contemporary Australia.
 It gives insights into how and why people and organisations give.
 There is specific information about developing an effective Mission Statement and the relevance of Mission Statements to fundraising.
 There is a guide for planning a fundraising strategy, and it shows how to carry out a fundraising audit.
 It also covers setting objectives, measurement and the evaluation of fundraising programs.
 This module also delves into setting key strategies, competitor analysis, product positioning, and developing a case for support.

 All fundraising in Australia must be carried out in accordance with relevant legislation and within an ethical framework.
 This module gives a comprehensive overview of the State and Commonwealth Laws covering the most important aspects of fundraising.
 The module includes detailed reference to Australian Privacy Legislation, as it applies to the fundraising sector.
 There is a broad overview of Tax Laws, relevant to not-for-profits.

 Module 4: Ethical Frameworks

 Because fundraising operates on trust, maintaining the highest ethical and legal standards is essential.
 This module gives an overview of the ethical and policy environment within which fundraising is practised in Australia.
-The FIA’s Principles and Standards of Fundraising Practice are explained in detail along with other policy constraints.
+The FIA’s Code is explained in detail along with other policy constraints.
 It shows how to apply them to fundraising.
 The professional standards expected of fundraisers who are members of the FIA are explained in detail.
 The module also presents the ethical codes of practice of some prominent charities operating in Australia.

 Module 5: Direct Response Strategy